 Pinellas and Pasco counties apparently elected one new circuit court judge Tuesday, but a second race was too close to call.

-Lauren Laughlin, staff counsel for the 6th Judicial Circuit's Probate Division, held a commanding lead over prosecutor Nicholas F. Mooney in the Group 1 race, with roughly half of the vote counted.
+Lauren Laughlin, staff counsel for the 6th Judicial Circuit's probate division, held a commanding lead over prosecutor Nicholas F. Mooney in the Group 1 race, with roughly half of the vote counted.

 In Group 6, Marion Fleming, a St. Petersburg family practice lawyer, was leading prosecutor Shawn Crane by a few percentage points.

 "I've been in court in enough trials over the last seven years.
 I can call the balls and strikes," she said.
+"The rules of evidence are the same no matter who you are."

 Crane, 37, stressed his jury trial experience.
 He graduated from Stetson University College of Law 12 years ago and has worked with the Pinellas-Pasco State Attorney's Office ever since.
 He supervised other attorneys in the felony division and currently oversees more than 30 assistant state attorneys in the county court division.